aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

     path('', include('tram.urls')),
 ]
 ```
+The `admin` URL is used for managing the website and requires a login.
+You can try and create users and passwords, but this is not needed in this lab.
+The second `path` includes the URLs given in our app.
-You have to create the file `tram/urls.py`:
+For this purpose, you have to create the file `tram/urls.py`:
 ```
 from django.urls import path
 from . import views